5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 3. choose `csr-active-config` based on your macOS version to disable SIP: `67080000` for Big Sur, `FF070000` for Catalina/Mojave, `FF030000` for High Sierra
 4. Graphics:
 	- AMD GPUs may require additional `boot-args`.
 Check WhateverGreen repo to find out which you need.
-	- If you want to use the integrated Intel UHD 630 graphics to drive you display(s), download this [Framebuffer-Patch](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional%20Files/Intel_UHD_630_HDMI_DP_Framebuffer-Patch.plist).
-Open it with a plist editor and copy the dictionary `PciRoot(0x0)/Pci(0x2,0x0)` to your config, replacing the existing one under `DeviceProperties > Add`.
+	- If you want to use the Intel UHD 630 integrated graphics to drive a display, download this [Framebuffer-Patch](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional%20Files/Intel_UHD_630_HDMI_DP_Framebuffer-Patch.plist).
+Open it with a plist editor and copy the dictionary `PciRoot(0x0)/Pci(0x2,0x0)` to `DeviceProperties > Add` (comment-out the existing entry with "#" first, to disable the existing entry).
 5. Create SMBIOS infos for `iMac20,2` or `iMac18,3` (for High Sierra) to the config.plist and save it.
 6. Copy the EFI Folder to a FAT32 formated USB Stick
 7. Reboot from USB Stick